joshsanchez98/CreativeProgrammingAndElectronics/July_8/README.md

 **Difficulties and Problems Encountered, and Further Comments**

-This took me a long time to make; nearly 4 hours to make as I am only a beginner-level programmer.
+This took me a long time to make; nearly 4 hours to make as I am only a beginner-level programmer, and I had never used Processing prior.
 I was pretty ambitious.
 Originally, I wanted to also add a lot more detail, but however, I feel that the syntax about going through the program would take a while.

 - I had to use the function `strokeWeight()` to change the dimensions of my lines.
 - I needed to draw out the shape and draw out the dimensions myself.